phijor/agda-mode-ng/README.md

 _design documents_, links to (prototypical) _implementations_
 and _design proposals_.

+We are trying to improve the interaction experience, so we do not have to stick to the old interaction backend of Agda.
+Certainly we want to reuse some parts, but we work under the assumption that we are allowed to change Agda.

 # Problems with Existing Interaction

 The existing Agda interaction mode has the following